 So, it’s either a terrible, confusing display for Tony (which I can’t imagine, given how genius of a technologist he is meant to be), or this view is not even a representation of what Tony sees, but a strictly narrative construction.
 And we can’t say for sure which it is because this multilayering is never seen in the first-person views.
 In those screens it’s been reasonably cleaned up to be intelligible.
 Note the difference between the car views below in the first- and second-person shots.

-The damned head movement
+Then, the damned head movement

 Note also that in the 2nd-person view, Tony is very expressive, moving his head around a lot in response to the HUD.
 But looking at him from the outside, Iron Man’s head doesn’t swivel around except to look at things in the real world.
 Is the interface requiring him to move his head or is he just a drama queen?
 If it requires him, that’s terrible.
 That would move his head away from important things in the real world to focus on something in this virtual world?
 If he’s a drama queen, fine, nothing to do about that and glad that JARVIS can accomodate.
 In any case, when we see the him in the helmet outside the TARDIS-HUD, he is not swiveling his head apropos of nothing, which reinforces the notion that this is strictly a cinematic conceit.
 (Hat tip to Jonathan Korman for sharing this observation with me.)

 So ultimately what I’m saying here is this is an impossible thing, and for being impossible, we should not just freak out about how cool it is and declare it the necessary and good future.
 It has major problems, even as gorgeous and exciting as it is.
-Hey, no surprise, nobody has forgotten that it’s a movie, but recognize that what you thought was just maybe exaggerated was in fact a bold faced impossibility.
+Hey, no surprise, nobody has forgotten that it’s a movie, but recognize that what you thought was just maybe exaggerated was in fact a bold-faced impossibility.